rust-lang/rfcs/text/0000-target-tier-policy.md

 A proposed new tier 1 target with host tools must be reviewed and approved by the compiler team based on these requirements.
-In addition, the release team must approve the long-term viability of host tools for the target, and the value of supporting host tools on the target.
+In addition, the release team must approve the viability and value of supporting host tools for the target.
 For a tier 1 target, this will typically take place via a full RFC proposing the target, to be jointly reviewed and approved by the compiler team and release team.

 In addition, the infrastructure team must approve the integration of the target's host tools into Continuous Integration (CI), and the CI-related